 OPINION - Raisa Simplicio & Rupert Fryer

-From the depths of the 7-1 and Copa America humblings to the highs of qualifying and the low of a quarter-final defeat to Belgium, the last four years have been a roller-coaster ride for Brazil.
+From the depths of the 7-1 and successive Copa America humblings to the highs of qualifying and back down to a World Cup quarter-final defeat to Belgium, the past four years have been a roller-coaster ride for Brazil.

 Defeat to Germany in 2014 called into question the entire makeup of Brazilian football over the previous few decades.
 But after failing to make any real progress under previous coach Dunga, the rebirth only began in July 2016 with the arrival of Tite.

-The former Corinthians boss provided the Selecao the facelift they so desperately needed, dragging the team into the 21st century with a contemporary style that also drew on the great historical strengths of the country’s football.
+The former Corinthians boss provided the Selecao the facelift they so desperately needed, dragging the team into the 21st century with a contemporary style that also drew on the great historical strengths of Brazilian football.

 He moved the team higher up the pitch, got them more compact than ever before, played proactive football in which his side sought to impose themselves on every opposition, and rediscovered Brazil’s love of the ball itself by insisting his team dominate possession and pass through the midfield.

 They were adaptable, too.
 One of the main characteristics of his side was that he sought versatility from his players, demanding they that prove themselves multi-functional and were able to evolve along with the team itself.